Fujifilm X-T2 vs Olympus E-520

 Studio photographers will appreciate that the Fujifilm X-T2 (unlike the E-520) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T2 and the E-520 have been discontinued, but can regularly be found used on eBay.
+Both the X-T2 and the E-520 have been discontinued, but can regularly be found used on ebay.
 The X-T2 was replaced by the Fujifilm X-T3 , while the E-520 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.
+Further information on the features and operation of the X-T2 and E-520 can be found, respectively, in the Fujifilm X-T2 Manual (free pdf) or the online Olympus E-520 Manual.

 So how do things add up?
 Which of the two cameras – the Fujifilm X-T2 or the Olympus E-520 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.